bdcaf/cookiecutter_dotfile/README.md

 The trick is also handy if you don't like working with hidden directories.

+**a little warning**
+`make` runs commands in the `Makefile`.
+Spend a little time familiarizing you with the code in there - bad people might hide malicious code in there.
+It could also be abused to exfiltrate data.

 License
 -------
 This project is licensed under the terms of the [MIT License](/LICENSE)